BinaryMuse/planetary.js/site/public/documentation/builtin_land.md

 Land Plugin
 ===========

 The `land` plugin renders Earth's landmasses.
 It uses TopoJSON data published to `planet.plugins.topojson.world` by the [TopoJSON plugin](/documentation/builtin_topojson.html).
+It uses the feature at `objects.land` in the TopoJSON object.

 API
 ---